Radivarig/UPixelator_Documentation/README.md

   - Texture's resolution from these assets have been lowered to achieve a smalled unitypackage size

 ## Known issues
-- When switching build targets, select a supported UPixelator.GraphicsFormat for it
+- [URP] Consecutive cameras do not work with `Post Process` enabled [Forum](https://forum.unity.com/threads/1265873/)
+- Using MovePosition in FixedUpdate has to be limited to 60fps [Forum](https://forum.unity.com/threads/1389540/)
+- Ocassional pixel flicker on alpha clipped textures or geometry edges

 ## In progress/research
 - [WIP] Parallax effect with multiple cameras
 - [HDRP] targetTexture with lower resolution does not render full screen rect
 - Skinned mesh hierarchy snapping after animation
-- Ocassional pixel flicker on alpha clipped textures or geometry edges